openedx/docs.openedx.org/source/community/release_notes/redwood.rst

       2. This key must be handled very carefully.
 Anyone in possession of the key may impersonate users.

+- `studio_home.enable_global_staff_optimization flag no longer works in Studio MFE <https://github.com/openedx/wg-build-test-release/issues/380>`_
+   - Background: Basically, this flag worked for the legacy Studio Home, improving performance by adding an organization search bar.
+But as the report mentions, it's not working correctly in the Studio Home MFE.
+The good thing is that this flag is not needed in the Studio Home MFE since we already have a search bar and pagination, which improves performance for those home pages with lots of courses.
+I wouldn't consider it a "breaking change" but a known issue for those who want to turn on the Studio Home MFE and are using the flag.

 Learner Experiences
 *******************